The Alhamra, Granada, Spain - April 2019

 The old methods of whisky making are still used

 The secret to a good single malt is the maturation of the spirit in wooden barrels.
 This is where single malt whiskies get their colour and flavour.
 Better still if the barrel has previously contained bourbon, sherry or port.
 One thing that stands out on this distillery tour is the enormous attention to detail in getting the barrel right.
 Highland Park own the barrel throughout the whole whisky making process.
 They choose the oak trees to make the barrel, which must be at least 80 years old.
 They are then sent to Spain, for example, to be filled with sherry.
 Much of the sherry is subsequently discarded as the demand is lower than for Scotch.
 The empty barrels are then sent to Orkney to be filled with the raw spirit before being stored for at least 10 years for the absorption of tannins, lactones, aldehydes and vanillins, to name a few.
 They are most proud of their 18-year-old whisky.
-This is an outstanding Single Malt, but I prefer the Scapa 16 year old.
+This is an outstanding Single Malt, but so is the Scapa 16 year old.

 Kew Gardens - March 2019

 A family trip to Kew Gardens for Mother's Day.